-6 Jhe Function of the Coupler in your Receiver

-"Y OU KNOW," said my inquisitive friend with the new broadcast receiver the other night, "this radio business is a peculiar thing.
+Jhe Function of the Coupler in your Receiver TOU KNOW," said my inquisitive friend with the new broadcast receiver the other night, "this radio business is a peculiar thing.
 I can't understand it; so many things in it seem to contradict each other.
-Of course, I suppose it's all because I don't understand the principles, but at the same time many of the statements I see in the papers seem foolish."
+Of course, I suppose it's all because I don't understand the principles, but at the same time many of the statements I see in the papers seem foolish.
 "Well," said I, "I guess perhaps you're right-some things in radio do seem to contradict each other, but as you surmise, the seeming contradictions all fade away when you follow them down to their basic principles.
 What is on your mind, now?
 Perhaps I can help you out?"
 "It's in regard to couplers," said the new BCL.
 "What is the purpose of a coupler anyway; what good is it?
-In a receiving set they tell you that the idea is to get as much as possible of the energy set up in the aerial of the energy set c circuit by the incoming wave, into the grid circuit of the first tube.
-That on the face of it is logical and reasonable in every way, but why, then in the same breath, do they tell you to use an antenna coupler in which the aerial coil is removed from the grid coil by a distance of from $\frac{1}{4}$ of an inch to an inch

-What is the Purpose of The Coupler, Anyway?
+In a receiving set they tell you that the idea is to get as much as possible of the energy set up in the aerial circuit by the incoming wave, into the grid circuit of the first tube.
+That on the face of it is logical and reasonable in every way, but why, then in the same breath, do they tell you to use an antenna coupler in which the aerial coil is removed from the grid coil by a distance of from 1/4 of an inch to an inch What is the Purpose of The Coupler, Anyway?
 What Good is it in your Receiver?
-Questions the BCL Asks About the Well Known Coupler Answered with Surprising Clarity in this Confidential Across the Desk Talk

-With Andrew W. Kramer or more?
-Why separate the coils or why use two coils at all?
+Questions the BCL Asks About the Well Known Coupler Answered with Surprising Clarity in this Confidential Across the Desk Talk With Andrew W. Kramer Why separate the coils or more? or why use two coils at all?
 Why not attach the aerial and ground directly to the grid?

 "Of course, I know that the coupler is supposed to make the set more selective, but I still cannot see why we should deliberately put from 1/4 to 1-inch of blank space between the primary or aerial coil and the secondary or grid coil of a coupler when we are trying to conserve energy.
 Blank space to my mind is detrimental.
-What has-"
+What hasith Many Stations Coupling Must Be Adjusted at an Average Value-Not so Loose As to Eliminate Distant Stations and Yet Not so Close as to Make Locals Heard Over the Entire Dial- -SAYS the circuit in which the current is set up.

-An Interesting Point

-"I SEE your point," said I, interrupting him.
+An Interesting Point "I SEE your point," said I, interrupting him.
 "You don't understand why moving the coils away from each other can make the set more selective.
 Is that it?"

-"Exactly; what has selectivity got to do with separation of the coils?"
+'Exactly; what has selectivity got to do with separation of the coils?

-"I believe I can make this thing clear to you," said I, "but in order to do so I will have to discuss briefly the principles of coupled circuits.
-To begin with, in order to set up an alternating current in a closed circuit, and in radio you know we are always dealing with alternating currents, it is not necessary to connect that circuit directly to an alternatcurrent ing generator or other the circuit in which the current is set up.
+"I believe I can make this thing clear to you," said I, "but in order to do so I will have to discuss' briefly the principles of coupled circuits.
+To begin with, in order to set up an alternating current in a closed circuit, and in radio you know we are al-ways dealing with alternating currents, it is not necessary to connect that circuit directly to an alternatcurrent generator or other